olof/olof.github.io/_posts/2019-10-15-dns-over-https-over-tor-part1.md

 ### DoH: confidentiality, Tor: anonymity

-My idea to solve this was to proxy DoH requests over Tor.
+My idea to solve this was to proxy DoH requests over [Tor][tor], the anonymizing proxy network.
 Turns out, Cloudflare hackers also [thought about this][cf/tor]!

 > the exceptionally privacy-conscious folks might not want to
 > reveal their IP address to the resolver at all, and we respect